 Adolescent Sexual and Reproductive Health Programs in Humanitarian Settings: An In-depth Look at Family Planning Services

-This joint report catalogs the results of a year-long study to map adolescent sexual and reproductive health programs in areas affected by conflict, documents good practices, and provides recommendations to improve access to quality reproductive health care for adolescents in humanitarian settings (2012).
+This joint report catalogs the results of a year-long study to map adolescent reproductive health programs in areas affected by conflict, documents good practices, and provides recommendations to improve access to quality reproductive health care for adolescents in humanitarian settings (2012).

 This toolkit for humanitarian program managers and health care providers offers tools for assessing the effects of a crisis on adolescents, implementing a youth-friendly Minimum Initial Service Package, and ensuring that adolescents can participate in program development and implementation.
 This publication is a companion to the Inter-Agency Field Manual on Reproductive Health in Humanitarian Settings (2009).